SonnyBurnett/image_recognition/README.md

 R Studio has a nice package called R Shiny.
 Shiny is an R package that makes it easy to build interactive web apps straight from R.

-Purpose: Load a jpg/jepg picture and the dashboard will show what it is (or not)
+Purpose: Load a jpg/jepg picture and the dashboard will show what it is (or not.

+Name: app.R (standard) - see example in the code.

 The app consists of 6 parts: